Basic Science Labs

 The Janus Project: Studying radiation-induced mutations in radiation-induced cancers

-This 30 year, $200 million set of experiments were performed at 150 laboratories and then terminated before the data were completely analyzed.
-Funded by the Department of Energy and National Aeronautic and Space Administration, department radiobiologists will continue the data analyses.
+This 30-year, $200 million set of experiments was performed at 150 laboratories and then terminated before the data were completely analyzed.
+Funded by the Department of Energy and the National Aeronautics and Space Administration, department radiobiologists will continue the data analyses.

-Members of the Woloschak laboratory have assumed responsibility from Argonne National Laboratory for archiving tissue associated with 30,000 mice and 4,000 dogs that received various doses and dose-rates of radiation.
+Members of the Woloschak laboratory have assumed responsibility for archiving tissue from 30,000 mice and 4,000 dogs that received various doses and dose rates of radiation from Argonne National Laboratory.

-These studies examined the effects of dose-rate on radiation-induced toxicities and radiation-induced cancer.
-They are analyzing cancer cells from these tissues to find differences in mutational spectra that occur in tumors induced in radiation-exposed animals compared to those that occur in spontaneous tumors.
-Recent scientific concerns about very low dose exposures makes this effort particularly important.
+These studies examined the effects of dose rate on radiation-induced toxicities and cancer.
+They are analyzing cancer cells from these tissues to identify differences in mutational spectra between tumors induced in radiation-exposed animals and those in spontaneous tumors.
+Recent scientific concerns about very low dose exposures make this effort particularly important.
+Collaborators include the University of Chicago, Bundeswehr Radiobiology Institute in Munich and Argonne National Lab.

 DNA-TiO2 nanoparticles

-The researchers have combined the functional properties of the biomolecule DNA and the inorganic compound TiO2.
+The investigators have combined the functional properties of the biomolecule DNA with those of the inorganic compound TiO2.
 The project is oriented to investigating the functional use of these nanocomposites for intracellular manipulation, imaging and gene silencing.

 Radiosensitivity/motor neuron disease